 Reasons independent workers need dental and vision insurance

 There are many ways that insurance can help independent workers.
-As an example, people purchase this type of insurance to receive care for specialized needs not traditionally covered under their general health insurance.
+As an example, people purchase dental or vision insurance to receive care for specialized needs not traditionally covered under their general health insurance.
 A doctor may be able to examine a chipped tooth, as an example, but cannot do the necessary repairs to restore the tooth.

 Story: Ellie the accountant*